Columba: Scotland

 In 563, he travelled to Scotland with twelve companions (said to include Odran of Iona) in a wicker currach covered with leather.
 According to legend he first landed on the Kintyre Peninsula, near Southend.
 However, being still in sight of Ulster, he moved farther north up the west coast of Scotland.
 The island of Iona was made over to him by his kinsman Conall mac Comgaill King of Dál Riata, who perhaps had invited him to come to Scotland in the first place.
 However, there is a sense in which he was not leaving his native people, as the Ulster Gaels had been inhabiting the west coast of Scotland for the previous couple of centuries.
 Aside from the services he provided guiding the only centre of literacy in the region, his reputation as a holy man led to his role as a diplomat among the tribes.

+He visited the pagan King Bridei, King of Fortriu, at his base in Inverness, winning Bridei's respect, although not his conversion.
+He subsequently played a major role in the politics of the country.
+Adomnán wrote that Columba communicated with the Picts through an unnamed interpreter.

 There are also many stories of miracles which he performed during his work to convert the Picts, the most famous being his encounter with an unidentified animal that some have equated with the Loch Ness Monster in 565.
 It is said that he banished a ferocious "water beast" to the depths of the River Ness after it had killed a Pict and then tried to attack Columba's disciple, Lugne (see Vita Columbae Book 2 below).
-He visited the pagan King Bridei, King of Fortriu, at his base in Inverness, winning Bridei's respect, although not his conversion.
-He subsequently played a major role in the politics of the country.